kmlawson/skills-in-transnational-history/seminars.md

 ## Week 7.1 - Introduction to R

 This week we'll talk about R, which, together with the programming language Python are the two most commonly used programming languages for digital humanities, statistics, machine learning, and the whole world of data science.
 Although I personally enjoy Python more, and it is a more versatile programming language used in a wide range of tasks, my experience been that the welcoming environment of R Studio and the ease of adding and making use of libraries seems to be slightly better for new beginners.
 Anything in the module that can be done with R can be done with Python.
-Let me know if you want resources in that area and feel free to tackle the Python equivalents of our module on DataCamp instead of R.

 **Preparation:**

 1. Attempt to download and install [R](https://www.r-project.org/) and the free [R Studio Desktop OpenSource License](https://www.rstudio.com/products/rstudio/download/).
-2. If you haven't done anything except the Introduction to R on DataCamp, proceed with at least the Introduction to the Tidyverse course and consider making progress on other courses there.

 **Required Reading**